Framework OND

 The project enters build with less ambiguity and fewer late corrections.

-4. Build, QA, and integration
+4. Build, testing, and integration

 We deliver in short iterations with functional validation, testing, and visibility over progress that matters.